rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

 An agent that **stores facts** and uses **logic rules** to figure out new facts can behave **intelligently** — even in situations it has never seen before!

-> 🎯 **Reading Tip:** Every section has a "Kid-Friendly" box (💡) at the end.
+> 🎯 **Reading Tip:** Every section has a "Mind-Friendly" box (💡) at the end.
 If a section feels confusing, jump to that box first for the simple version, then re-read the details!

 ---